Relying Party Solution

 5, 6, 7, 8, 9

 In the Cross Device Flow, the Request URI is presented as a QR Code displayed to the User.
 The User scans the QR Code using the Wallet Instance, which retrieves a URL with the parameters client_id, request_uri, state, client_id_scheme, and request_uri_method.
-Conversely, in the Same Device Flow, the Relying Party supplies identical information as in the Cross-Device flow, but directly through a URL.
+Conversely, in the Same Device Flow, the Relying Party supplies identical information as in the Cross-Device flow, but directly through a URL provided with an href in an html page or a HTTP Redirect (302) response.

 10,